Cranbrook, Devon

-Cranbrook is a new town being developed in East Devon, England, as of the March 2021 census, its population was 6,741 residents across 8 phases however, the town is growing at a fast pace.
-It is located 9 kilometres (5.6 mi) east-north-east of the centre of Exeter, just north-west of the village of Rockbeare, between the B3174 road (London Road and former A30) and the West of England Main Line railway.
+Cranbrook is a new town being developed in East Devon, England across eight "phases".
+At the 2021 census, it had a population of 6,743 residents and is continuing to grow at a fast pace.
+It is located 6 mi (9 km) east-north-east of Exeter and north-west of Rockbeare, between the B3174 road (London Road and former A30) and the West of England Main Line railway.
 The civil parish was formed on 1 April 2015.

+History

-The ideas and requirements to construct houses in the area were first proposed in 1995 and appeared in both the Devon 2001-2016 Structure Plan and the East Devon Local Plan 1995-2001.
+The idea and requirements to construct houses on greenfield land in the area were first proposed in 1995, and appeared in both the Devon 2001-2016 Structure Plan and the East Devon Local Plan 1995-2001.
 The first houses were occupied as St Martin's C of E Primary school was completed in 2012 and at least 500 houses had been occupied by December 2013.
-Cranbrook's population was estimated at 2,200, with nearly 1,000 homes occupied.
 As of March 2021, the Cranbrook Parish had rapidly grown to a population of 6,743.
-Some of the town's main house builder's include - but are not limited to- Persimmon Homes, Bovis, Redrow, Linden, Charles Church and Taylor Wimpey.

-In September 2018 Cranbrook hosted the start of Stage 2 of the OVO Energy Tour of Britain cycle race.
-A permanent indicator of this event can be found at Younghayes Road, in front of the St Martin's C of E primary school as well as the Neighbourhood Centre.
-It features a representation of a bike in yellow coating displaying some text.